 As computing becomes more powerful, cheaper, and more reliable, the risks of outsourced coding will exceed the costs.
 Humans working in concert with highly trained, sophisticated AI can expect to execute the majority of medical coding in the near future.
 (2)

-So what can you do to thrive in the AI-rich world that is coming?
+So what can you do to thrive in the AI-rich world?